 (Amended effective January 1, 1997; amended effective January 1, 2006; amended effective September 1, 2012.)

-Where authorized or required by order of the Minnesota Supreme Court, documents may be filed electronically by following the procedures of such order and will be deemed filed in accordance with the provisions of this rule.
+Where authorized or required by order of the Minnesota Supreme Court or Rule 14 of the General Rules of Practice for the District Courts, documents may, or where required shall, be filed electronically by following the procedures of such order or rule and will be deemed filed in accordance with the provisions of this rule.

-A document that is electronically filed is deemed to have been filed by the court administrator on the date and time of its transmittal to the court through the E-Filing System as defined by Rule 14 of the Minnesota General Rules of Practice, and the filing shall be stamped with this date and time subject to acceptance by the court administrator.
-If the filing is not subsequently accepted by the court administrator for reasons authorized by Rule 5.04, the date stamp shall be removed and the document electronically returned to the person who filed it.
+A document that is electronically filed is deemed to have been filed by the court administrator on the date and time of its transmittal to the court through the E-Filing System as defined by Rule 14 of the General Rules of Practice for the District Courts, and except for proposed orders, the filing shall be stamped with this date and time if it is subsequently accepted by the court administrator.
+If the filing is not subsequently accepted by the court administrator for reasons authorized by Rule 5.04, no date stamp shall be applied and the E-Filing System shall notify the filer that the filing was not accepted.